aweymo/base/cv.md

  _Other_

+- PI: Dulce Kersting-Lark, Marco Seiferle-Valencia, Rebekka Boysen-Taylor, Kevin Dobbins, “Next250 Project” [Funder TBD], Summer 2026.
+Awarded/Status TBD. [technical consulting for implementing OCR processing tools for archival document accessibility]

 - CLASS-AFS Travel Grant [Research trip to Spokane’s Northwest Museum of Arts and Culture to digitize materials for history thesis on the progression of early commercial imagery in the Inland Empire.]
-Spring 2025.
+2025.

-- PI: Devin Becker, Traci Craig, Evan Williamson, Heather Taff, Sarah Campbell, Chelsea Franklin, Mindy Flick, Erica Frazier, Kate Powers-Kusio, “Digital Dramaturgy” National Endowment for the Humanities - Digital Humanities Advancement Grant, Awarded and postponed indefinitely.
-Spring, 2025 [named co-investigator].

 **Other Writing**